Romans 14

 for the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit.

-(b) Righteousness and peace.
-In the kingdom, peace always follows righteousness (Rom.
+(d) Righteousness and peace.
+In the kingdom of God, peace always follows righteousness (Rom.
 5:1, 2 Tim.
 2:22, Heb.
 7:2, 12:11).
-If you are more conscious of your sin than his righteousness, you will never enjoy peace with God.
+When we submit to the righteousness of God, our spirits abound in peace and joy.

 See entry for Righteousness.